 It's no accident that I summarised Taleb's Antifragile in a single sentence above.
 The key feature of branch books, for me, is that you can easily summarise them.
 Which then implies that if someone has written a good summary of a branch book, you can read the summary instead of reading the full book.

 This is a useful thing to know.
 Conversely, tree books and narratives are difficult to summarise.
 And I'd warn against reading summaries of those books in lieu of reading the actual text: too much gets lost in translation.

-The other implication, then, is that services like Blinkist are completely useless for 2/3 of the types of books in non-fiction.
+The other implication, then, is that services like Blinkist are completely useless for two thirds of the types of books in non-fiction.

 Are these the only kinds of books?
 Definitely not.
 There are other books out there that are hybrids: Being Mortal by Atul Gawande is an example of a narrative+branch book (how to die in the modern world, intertwined with the story of his father's death) and Ben Horowitz's The Hard Thing about Hard Things is narrative+tree (the story of his entrepreneurship journey, combined with lessons for CEOs).

-But by and large these 3 categories are all you need.
+But by and large these three categories are all you need.
 I've decided against adding a fourth category (for technical books, which demand a different approach to reading them).
-Keeping it to 3 categories simplifies matters, especially for when you're next in a book store, looking for something to read.
+Keeping it to three categories simplifies matters, especially for when you're next in a book store, looking for something to read.

 Similarly, not all branch books are bad, and — despite being rarer — not all tree books are good.
 Some branch books, like The Rise and Fall of American Growth, or The Better Angels of Our Nature, are a tour de force of writing and research, made to advance a single argument.

 There's another implication here: you can skim branch books.
 You shouldn't skim narratives and tree books.

 With tree books in particular, I find that slowing down to reflect on each chapter to be incredibly rewarding, so long as the tree book is a good one.